-Cleft Palate Repair New York City
+Cleft Palate Repair Conveniently located to serve New York City, Yonkers and Jersey City

 A cleft palate (or hole in the roof of the mouth) may occur along with a cleft lip or in isolation.
 Dr. Bradley believes that the correct timing and proper surgical technique is vital to achieve closure necessary for normal speech.
 He will work with you, the speech therapist, and otologist (hearing specialist) to make sure the best speech possible is achieved.